-Planning and Financing In Home Health Care Services in Woodland, CA
+Planning and Financing In Home Health Care Services in Greater Woodland, CA

 Many who have not done their research mistakenly believe that Medicare is the answer for long-term care.
 In reality, it covers only a very narrow range of costs.
 It is important that you understand ahead of time the benefits and limits of Medicare, so you adequately prepare for senior care needs.

-Although rates vary, LongTermCare.gov estimates nursing home care costs at over $6,000 per month.
-In home health care services are generally far less expensive, but costs vary greatly, depending on where you live, the level of care and hours of service required each week.
+Although rates vary, LongTermCare.gov estimates nursing home costs at over $6,000 per month.
+In home health care services are generally far less expensive, but costs vary greatly, depending on where you live, the level of care, and hours of service required each week.

-How will you pay for long-term in home health services?
-Options include Medicare, Medicaid (if you qualify), long-term care insurance, Veterans Administration benefits and out of pocket (from your savings and assets).
+How will you pay for long-term in home health care services?
+Options include Medicare, Medicaid (if you qualify), long-term care insurance, Veterans Administration benefits and out-of-pocket (from your savings and assets).

 As previously mentioned, Medicare applies to long-term care in limited circumstances, such as immediately following a hospital stay.
-Medicare covers short-term, physician-prescribed home health care for skilled nursing; physical, occupational and speech therapy; medical social services; and assistance with bathing, feeding and other personal care.
+Medicare covers short-term, physician-prescribed in home health care services for skilled nursing; physical, occupational, and speech therapy; medical social services; and assistance with bathing, feeding, and other personal care.
 Medicare does not pay for extended care.

 Medicaid and State Programs

-Medicaid, the largest public payer for long-term care, will (if you qualify) pay for nursing home care and other costs that Medicare does not cover.
-It may also cover some in-home care services.
+Medicaid, the largest public payer for long-term care, will (if you qualify) pay for nursing homes and other costs that Medicare does not cover.
+It may also cover some in home health care services.
 Those who receive Supplemental Security Income (SSI) are likely to qualify for Medicaid automatically.
 You can also qualify if you have limited income and assets.